VA at UWG

 For active duty veterans, these benefits expire 10 years after separation from the service.

 For members of the reserve components, they expire 15 years after service member becomes eligible (normally upon completing IDAT (initial date active training)).

 Most vets can get some college credit for their military training and experience.
 Following are the facilities which provide military transcripts to your school.
 Although the school is required to review the transcript for prior credit, it does not have to grant any.
-Most do.
-Any credit granted shortens your time to your degree, allowing you to retain more of the 36 months of benefits.
-These could then be awarded to OJT, or another educational goal.
+Any credit granted shortens the time to your degree, allowing you to retain more of the 36 months of benefits.